drewwint/missdat/README.md

   Reference: Enders (2010)

 - **mcar_test**
-  A statistical test for randomness in missing data patterns using Little's MCAR test to quantitate evidence of MCAR.
+  A statistical test for randomness in missing data patterns using Little's MCAR test to quantify evidence of MCAR.
-  Procedure:
+  - Procedure:
-     Missing Data Pattern Identification:
+     * Missing Data Pattern Identification:
        The function first identifies unique missingness patterns in the dataset by converting missing values to 1 (missing) and non-missing values to 0.
        It then creates labels for these patterns to distinguish between rows with different missingness profiles.

-     FIML Imputation (EM Algorithm):
+     * FIML Imputation (EM Algorithm):
        The function performs imputation on missing data using the EM (Expectation-Maximization) algorithm.
        This algorithm uses the all included observed data (full information) to estimate the missing values.
        It iterates through the following steps: